 Invitation Homes is the largest owner of single-family properties in the US.
 Rather than focusing on multifamily apartment buildings, Invitation Homes owns and manages approximately 80,000 single-family homes across 16 cities.
 Since the single-family home rental industry seems to be overly saturated with ‘mom and pop’ businesses, Invitation Homes hopes to break this mold.
 The company prides itself on the worry-free process it provides including exceptional customer service and 24/7 emergency maintenance.

-Once again, Invitation Homes saw peak market performance in February of 2020.
-Unlike the previous apartment REITs on our list, Invitation has nearly returned to pre-pandemic performance.
+As with many other REITs, Invitation Homes peaked in February of 2020 before struggling during the pandemic.
+However, their stock price has fully recovered from the market crash.
+This is likely because single-family rentals are doing much better than multi-family properties.
 Now may be a great time to buy to follow the forward momentum of single-family rental housing into the future.
-Experts project a 17% increase in returns for Invitation in the next 12 months.
+Experts project a 17% increase in returns for Invitation Homes throughout 2021.

 American Homes 4 Rent is another single-family home rental REIT.
 Based in California, American Homes is much more diversified than Invitations Homes, with more than 53,000 homes across 22 states.
 Additionally, their regional concentration is quite low.
 The highest concentration of American Homes’ portfolio is in Atlanta, Georgia, where 9.3% of their homes are located.
 The company went public in 2013 and has seen steady growth through today.

-Prior to the pandemic market crash in March, American Homes saw its peak trading price in February 2020.
-They are the only REIT on our list thus far that has exceeded pre-pandemic market performance since then.
+American Homes 4 Rent hasn’t struggled as much over the last year as some of the other REITs on our list.
+Their stock is actually trading for a higher price now than it was before the pandemic.
 As with Invitation Homes, this is all likely part of population shifts toward residential properties.
-Stock projections suggest above-average growth for the next 12 months.
 Some experts indicate this stock may be overvalued, however, investors should keep their eyes peeled for a good moment to buy.